Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:prob}, we provide the precise network model and problem formulation, and state the main results of the paper.
-In Section \ref{sec:LQF}, we focus on the LQ scheduling and prove that it is throughput optimal for Lu-Kumar networks with two groups of two queues.
-We also provide sufficient conditions for the stability of LQ scheduling for Lu-Kumar networks.
-In Section \ref{sec:LDQ}, we propose the LDQ scheduling and prove that this new policy is stable if the network topology is acyclic.
-We provide simulation results and examples which show that when there is a cycle in the network, LDQ may not be stable.
+In Section \ref{sec:prob}, we provide the precise network model and problem formulation.
+In Section \ref{sec:LQF}, we focus on the LQ scheduling and prove that it is throughput-optimal for multiclass queueing networks with two groups of two queues.
+In Section \ref{sec:LDQ}, we propose the LDQ scheduling and prove that this new policy is throughput-optimal if the network topology is acyclic.